jundalisay/sp/content/en/research/ancient/greek/metamorphoses/book-01/part-05.md

-upon the broad sun said; “I swear to you by yonder orb, so radiant and bright, which both beholds and hears us while we speak, that you are his begotten son.—You are the child of that great light which sways the world: and if I have not spoken what is true, let not mine eyes behold his countenance, and let this fatal moment be the last that I shall look upon the light of day!
+upon the broad sun said; “I swear to you by yonder orb, so radiant and bright, which both beholds and hears us while we speak, that you are his begotten son.

+You are the child of that great light which sways the world: and if I have not spoken what is true, let not mine eyes behold his countenance, and let this fatal moment be the last that I shall look upon the light of day!

 Nor will it weary you, my son, to reach your father's dwelling; for the very place where he appears at dawn is near our land.
 Go, if it please you, and the very truth learn from your father.”

 Instantly sprang forth exultant Phaethon.

 Overjoyed with words so welcome, he imagined he could leap and touch the skies.

-And so he passed his land
-of Ethiopia, and the Indies, hot beneath the tawny sun, and there he turned his footsteps to his father's Land of Dawn.
+And so he passed his land of Ethiopia, and the Indies, hot beneath the tawny sun, and there he turned his footsteps to his father's Land of Dawn.